yeehaa123/elab/CHAT/platform.md

 Amsterdam.
 Her research focus on the innovative contributions of everyday users on platforms such as this one.

-Nynke Bos is Assistant Professor at the University of Amsterdam.
+Nynke Bos is project leader of ICT and Education at the University of Amsterdam.
 She is a psychologist with significant experience in pedagogy, ideal for a platform that creates new ways of learning.